-Lowand medium.
-Potential erosion may occur when moderately to highly sloping terrains are disturbed for the development of Community Latrine and Deep Tubewell.
+Medium.
+Potential erosion may occur when moderately to highly sloping terrains are disturbed for the development of community latrine and deep tube well site.
 The impacts are expected to be negative, small scale, site-specific within a relatively small area and minimized by mitigation measures.